Umair-Gillani/oracle-IAM-policies/Finance_Admins_Policies/Finance_Admins.md

-Allow group 'Default'/'FinanceAdmins' to read usage-reports in tenancy Allow group 'Default'/'FinanceAdmins' to read audit-events in tenancy Allow group 'Default'/'FinanceAdmins' to inspect tag-namespaces in tenancy Allow group 'Default'/'FinanceAdmins' to read quotas in tenancy
+Allow group 'Default'/'FinanceAdmins' to read usage-reports in tenancy Allow group 'Default'/'FinanceAdmins' to read audit-events in tenancy Allow group 'Default'/'FinanceAdmins' to inspect tag-namespaces in tenancy
 ```

 ---